chinyere15/USER-FLOW-ANALYSIS/README.md

-User Flow Analysis — Finance Platform
+📊 User Flow Analysis — Finance Platform

-Project Description
+📝 Project Description

-This project analyzes user behavior on a fictional finance platform, focusing on the user journey from sign-up → email verification → activation → first transaction.
-The goal is to provide actionable insights on user engagement, conversion rates, and trends over time, showing how many users sign up versus how many actually transact.
+This project analyzes user behavior on a fictional finance platform, focusing on the user journey:

+Sign-Up → Email Verification → Activation → First Transaction

+The goal is to provide actionable insights on user engagement, conversion rates, and trends over time.

-Key Objectives
+🎯 Key Objectives

 Track total sign-ups and activation metrics